 - Birth Certificate & Card - this package includes the standard certified birth certificate along with a wallet-sized card you can carry around with you to prove your identity when needed.

-Louisiana can also supply you with Apostille copies of your birth record if needed.
+You can also be supplied with Apostille copies of your birth record if needed.

-Louisiana has a population of 4.68 million people.
-Located in the Deep South, Louisiana is best known for its highly cultural city of New Orleans.
+The State has a population of 4.68 million people.
+Located in the Deep South, it is best known for its highly cultural city of New Orleans.
 It ranks 27th overall in the country regarding population with an annual growth rate of 0.75%.

 Population change from 2010-2016